rochoa85/PepFun2/README.md

 ### 4. Interactions module

-For this module, a protein-peptide complex can be provided to map different type of interactions.
+For this module, a protein-peptide complex can be provided to detect different type of interactions.
 In addition, a function to map secondary structure elements of the peptide is included.
 First we import the module:

 ```Python
 from pepfun.interactions import Interactions